Skip to content

 Exposed: The number of real people who saw your message.

-Engaged: The number of real people who took action on your message.
+Engaged: The number of real people who took an action on your message.

 Order Id: A unique identifier assigned to an order placed by the consumer.